bentoncanderson/tutorial_mern/README.md

 React for frontend
 Node.js

-I used free DB on MongoDB, so if the app has not been used for a month, then the DB will not work.
+I used free DB on MongoDB (for security reasons), so if the app has not been used for a month, then the DB will not work.